 Originally published on November 19, 2015 with the full recipe on another site.
-I thought about changing the text, but given recent events in London, Charlottesville, Barcelona, and more, I felt that I these emotions should not be deleted from my site because they still hold true, perhaps even moreso.
+I thought about changing the text, but given recent world events, I felt that I these emotions should not be deleted from my site.
+They still hold true now, perhaps even moreso.
 Republishing on August 23, 2017 with the full recipe on my site.

 I’m sure every generation has said this, but it is seriously a tough time to be a parent.
 Globally we have the attacks in Paris, the bombings in Lebanon and Iraq, and terrorists striking fear and inflicting death and destruction.
 There are refugees fleeing horrible circumstances, children scared, hungry, even dying.

 In our own country there’s violence – some of it to a greater degree that it makes national news.
 But even sadder are the daily occurrences that are such a part of life that they don’t even make headlines or draw attention.
 Putting my kid on the school bus each day is one of the most frightening things I do.
 Everyone is mad at everyone for something they said, did, didn’t say, or didn’t do.
 And the more we preach about it, the more that tolerance and, heaven forbid, acceptance of others around us is at an all-time low.